sandreae/sam-andreae-website/_posts/2017-09-24-pixelachefestival.markdown

 img: pixelache.JPG
 ---

 Myself and Laura Weber presented some documentation from HOFFNUNG 3000 and talked a bit about the thoughts behind the festival and what happened there.
-This years Pixelache had a focus on how space in cities can be reclaimed/occupied by the communities that live their.
+This years [Pixelache Festival](https://www.pixelache.ac/) had a focus on how space in cities can be reclaimed/occupied by the communities that live their.